daddel80/notepadpp-multireplace/README.md

 | **CAP1**, **CAP2**, ... | Equivalents to regex capture groups, designed for use in the 'Use Variables' environment.
 Always strings; use `tonum(CAP1)` for calculations.
 Note: Standard counterparts (`$1`, `$2`, ...) cannot be used in this environment. |

 **Notes:**
-- `FNAME` and `FPATH` are updated for each file processed by `Replace All in All Open Docs` and `Replace All in Files`.
+- `FNAME` and `FPATH` are updated for each file processed by `Replace All in Open Documents` and `Replace All in Files`.
 This ensures that variables always refer to the file currently being modified.
 - **String Variables:** `MATCH` and `CAP` variables are always strings.
 For calculations, use `tonum(CAP1)`.
 Both dot (.) and comma (,) are recognized as decimal separators.
 Thousands separators are not supported.

 <br>